muntasirmoin/resume-nest-server/README.md

 |             | PATCH  | `/api/v1/about/:authorId` | `{ name?, email?, phone?, bio?, skills?, linkedin?, github?, twitter? }`         | Update About Me section by user ID            |
 |             | DELETE | `/api/v1/about/:authorId` | `authorId`                                                                       | Delete About Me section by user ID            |

+---

+## ⚡ Key Features

+- 🔐 **Authentication & Authorization**
+  A secure login system that grants exclusive access to the portfolio owner.
+  Only the authenticated user can enter the private dashboard and manage website content safely.

+- 🧭 **Interactive Dashboard**
+  A centralized control hub where the owner can manage blogs, projects, and about information.
+  Includes an elegant overview section with analytics and visual insights powered by a **Pie Chart**.

+- ✍️ **Dynamic Blog Management**
+  A fully functional blog system enabling the owner to **create, read, update, and delete** blog posts with ease.
+  Visitors can explore all published blogs, while updates appear instantly using **Incremental Static Regeneration (ISR)**.

+- ⚙️ **Project Management System**
+   A powerful interface within the dashboard that allows the owner to **create, edit, update, or remove** projects dynamically —
+   maintaining full control over showcased work in real time.

+- 👤 **About Me Section**
+  A public introduction showcasing personal information, work experience, and technical skills.
+  Built with **SSG (Static Site Generation)** for fast loading and SEO optimization.

+- 💼 **Projects Showcase**
+  A sleek portfolio gallery that highlights personal and professional projects with live links, thumbnails, and feature details.
+  Updated dynamically via **ISR**, ensuring fresh content without manual redeployment.

+---

+---

 ## 🧰 Technology Stack

 **Frontend:** Next.js, TypeScript, Tailwind CSS + Shadcn/UI